 One of the great things about walking is that it doesn’t require any equipment, it’s generally very enjoyable, and you can do it at any time of the day.
-That being said, it can be easy to fall into patterns and begin going through the motions without accomplishing anything.
+That being said, it can be easy to fall into patterns that include going through the motions without accomplishing anything.
 One of the things that is common with exercise is something called a plateau.
-Essentially this is when your body adapts to the demand you’re placing on your body and can keep you from continuing your progress
+Essentially this is when your body adapts to the demand you’re placing on your body and can prevent you from continuing your progress

 Pair walking with a proper diet To support your progress

 If you’ve ever spoken to a health or fitness professional you will have heard this time and time again “You cannot out train a poor diet”.
-This quote is almost considered clichee because of how often it is said but I promise you, it is true!
+This quote is everywhere in the fitness industry because of how often it is said but I promise you, it is true!

 No matter how far or how fast you’re walking each day, if you’ve got a poor diet, it makes your progress so much more difficult.
 I encourage you to go give this article a read about 4 simple ways to make eating healthy easier.

 If you’re putting all this extra work in by including walking in your life, wouldn’t you want to ensure you’re doing everything you can to ensure you’re getting the results you want?
 Take a look at your diet and see if it’s supporting or hindering your progress!

 Yes, You Can Lose Weight By Walking BUT…